DanielHoj/me3cs/README.md

 <img src="https://github.com/DanielHoj/me3cs/blob/master/images/me3cs_workflow.jpg" width="850">

-So do you want the endless possibilities python offers, but miss a quicker way of doing chemometrical data analysis: then *me3cs* is what you need.
+So do you want the endless possibilities python offers, but have missed a quicker way of doing chemometrical data analysis in python?
+Then *me3cs* is what you need.

 ## What can it do? <a name="what_can_it_do"></a>
 Main features: